HIGHLIGHTS

 8/128GB | Rs.
 44,999 |

 The Xiaomi Pad 7 brings meaningful upgrades over its predecessor, with a sharper display, better performance, and smart features — all at a competitive price.
-If the expected pricing holds, it’s shaping up to be one of the best-value tablets in its segment.
+With current pricing, it’s shaping up to be one of the best-value tablets in its segment.

 What do you think about the Xiaomi Pad 7?
 Let us know in the comments below!